Quick Links

 Budget Owner’s Approval

-Another common approach is having a budget owner review purchases before sending them to the supplier.
+Another effective workflow design is to involve the budget owner in reviewing purchases before they are sent to the supplier.

 What Are Examples Of Purchase Order Approval Process Template?